USBTrace : Class Decoding : Vendor Specific

 With the help of vendor class decoder you can write your own custom device class decoders, for your devices which belong to the vendor specific USB device class (Class Code: 0xFF).

-Step2: Write your custom device class decoder DLL
+How to write your custom device class decoder DLL ?

 The custom device class decoder which you should write is a Windows DLL which has the following 2 exported functions implemented: